neuroquery/pubget/docs/example_queries/README.md

-Example queries for nqdc.
+Example queries for pubget.

-The query can be provided directly on the command line or read from a file with `nqdc --query_file /path/to/query_file.txt`.
+The query can be provided directly on the command line or read from a file with `pubget --query_file /path/to/query_file.txt`.
 This directory provides some examples.

 - `fmri_2019.txt`: the example used in the documentation -- articles with "fMRI"